-- Turn off the computer.
-1. - Press the power button.
+- Turn off the computer. - 2.
+Press the power button. - 3.
+At the DriveLock Password prompt, type the current DriveLock user password or master password that you are changing, press enter, and then press or tap f10 to enter Computer Setup. - Select Security, select Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter.

-- 3. At the DriveLock Password prompt, type the current DriveLock user password or master password that you are changing, press enter, and then press or tap f10 to enter Computer Setup. - Select Security, select Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter. - 5.
-Select the hard drive you want to manage, and then press enter. - 6.
-Make the selection for the DriveLock password that you want to change, and then follow the on-screen instructions to enter passwords. - NOTE: The Change DriveLock Master Password option is visible only if the DriveLock master password was provided at the DriveLock Password prompt in step 3. - To exit Computer Setup, select Main, select Save Changes and Exit, and then follow the on-screen instructions.
+- 5. Select the hard drive you want to manage, and then press enter. - Make the selection for the DriveLock password that you want to change, and then follow the on-screen instructions to enter passwords. - NOTE: The Change DriveLock Master Password option is visible only if the DriveLock master password was provided at the DriveLock Password prompt in step 3. - To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.

-Using Windows Hello (select products only)
+Windows Hello (select products only)